 I learned about the brew uses command, which is a helpful tool for exploring what packages are using a particular package.
 I tested this command by checking what depends on openssl@1.1, assuming a large number of packages would.
 Here's what I found:

-apr-util exa gnutls libgit2 nmap python@3.11 tmate
+brew uses --recursive --installed openssl@1.1apr-util exa gnutls libgit2 nmap python@3.11 tmate

 autojump ffmpeg grpc libpq node rtmpdump tmux